 Earlier this year, QLD parliament passed a bill amending the Land Title Act 1994 so that paper Certificate’s of Title (CT), will no longer have any legal effect.
-This will be in place from the 1st of October 2019.
+This will be in place from today, October 1st, 2019.
 This bill means that a paper CT will become a piece of history, with only sentimental value.

 Previously, every property in Queensland was issued with a paper Certificate of Title.
 The certificate was always required as evidence of your ownership of your property.
 Consequently, lost or stolen certificates raised huge issues for a homeowner.